5 Simple Tips for Getting Pregnant

 Being over or underweight can reduce your chances of conceiving.
 Studies have shown that overweight women can take twice as long to fall pregnant.
 Extra weight produces excess estrogen, which can interfere with ovulation.
 Meanwhile, a woman who is underweight can take as much as four times as long.
 This is because women with low BMI may have irregular periods and may not ovulate at all.

 3. Take Prenatal Vitamins

-It is recommended to take a daily multivitamin containing 400 micrograms of folic while attempting conception.
-For example, the Centers for Disease Control and Prevention advises women to take folic acid daily at least a month before getting pregnant to reduce the chance of birthday defects.
+It is recommended to take a daily multivitamin containing 400 micrograms of folic acid while attempting conception.
+For example, the Centers for Disease Control and Prevention advises women to take folic acid daily at least a month before getting pregnant to reduce the chance of birth defects.
 Essential parts of the nervous system develop 3 to 4 weeks after conception, which is before many women realize they’re pregnant.
 There are, of course, many brands and types of prenatal vitamins and supplements available.
 You can even get them at the grocery store.
 It’s important, however, to do your research and read the labels.
 This article on the “Best Prenatal Vitamins Based on In-Depth Reviews” is a good place to start, but the best thing you can do is talk with your healthcare provider.